slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Paul Graham*

 > *"It is the mark of a genious to explain a complex concept in a simple way." (...)
-*"The problem with genius is that you have to tolerate madness."
+"The problem with genius is that you have to tolerate madness." (...)
+"Genious is man who can do the average thing when everyone else around him is losing his mind." (...)
+"The best lack conviction, while the worst are full of passionate intensity."
 -- Naval Ravikant*

 > *"Andy Warhol is the only genius I’ve ever known with an IQ of 60."
 -- Gore Vidal*

-> *"Genious is man who can do the average thing when everyone else around him is losing his mind."
--- Naval Ravikant*

-> *"The best lack conviction, while the worst are full of passionate intensity."
--- Naval Ravikant*

 > *"It is the essence of genius to make use of the simplest ideas."
 -- Charles Peguy*